anikjain0612/Python-Lab/Experiment 7/README.md

-# Experiment 7

-## Title : Study of loops in python
+# Experiment 7: Study of loops in python

 ## Introduction